 Am I too young - or too old - for a facelift?

 While it is difficult for us to advise our patients as to the exact right age for a facelift, typically if you’re aged over 40, and considering a facelift it pays to not wait too long.
 This is because women in their mid-forties still have sufficient skin elasticity to achieve the best results.
 However, excellent results can still be achieved for women in their 60’s or 70’s if you are in good health.
-Ideally we recommend a first facelift in mid-40’s to early-50’s, with a secondary “refresher” facelift in your mid-to-late 60’s.
+Ideally, we recommend the first facelift in mid-40’s to early-50’s, with a secondary “refresher” facelift in your mid-to-late 60’s.